 Strawberry-Rhubarb Jam Directions

 1. Wash jars, lids, and bands.
 Place jars in canner, fill canner 2/3 full with water, bring to a boil.
 Turn off heat, cover, and keep jars in hot canner water until ready to use.
-Place lids in water in a small sauce pan; cover and heat to a low boil.
+Place lids in water in a small sauce pan; cover and heat to a simmer.
 Turn off heat and keep lids in hot water until ready to use.

 2. Wash, remove hulls, and mash strawberries.
 Prepare rhubarb.
 Measure fruit into sauce pan.